‘General Hospital’ Spoilers: Tracy Quartermaine’s Return To Port Charles Confirmed

 Looks like the Quartermaines are getting a holiday surprise!
 Jane Elliot is reprising her role as Tracy Quartermaine this December.
 Follow the link in our bio for more and share your thoughts on the surprise visit below. #GH #GeneralHospital #PortCharles #TracyQuartermaine #JaneElliot #SoapOperas

 The teaser that Tracy might be back in Port Charles in part to deal with ELQ business does provide some hint about Jane’s upcoming storyline.
 As General Hospital fans know, Oscar left his ELQ shares to Shiloh in his will.
-This caused an uproar in the Quartermaine family and they vowed to fight it.
+This caused an uproar in the Quartermaine family, and they vowed to fight it.

 Shiloh is now dead, but Nelle suggested that she may have secretly managed to marry the former Dawn of Day leader.
 She told her lawyer Martin she was expecting a massive payday, and it could be that this battle is about to escalate.